mesonbuild/meson/docs/markdown/howtox.md

 $ CC=mycc meson <options>
 ```

-Note that environment variables like `CC` only works in native builds.
+Note that environment variables like `CC` only refer to the host
-The `CC` refers to the compiler for the host platform, that is the
+platform in cross builds.
+That is, `CC` refers to the compiler used to
-compiler used to compile programs that run on the machine we will
+compile programs that run on the machine we will eventually install the
-eventually install the project on.
-The compiler used to build things
+project on.
+The compiler used to build things that run on the machine we
-that run on the machine we do the building can be specified with
+do the building can be specified with `CC_FOR_BUILD`.
+You can use it in
-`CC_FOR_BUILD`.
-You can use it in cross builds.
+cross builds.

 Note that environment variables are never the idiomatic way to do
 anything with Meson, however.
 It is better to use the native and cross